The Career of Nicodemus Dyzma: Legacy

 Nicodemus Dyzma has become proverbial in Poland as an archetype of the crude opportunist who makes his upwardly mobile way by dint of fortuitous connections, ruthlessness and the acquiescence of an oblivious society.

 He is forced by the spirit of his times and the society around him to become something they need him to become.
 Ignorant and malleable, Dyzma becomes a puppet in the hands of the elite class.
 Whatever happens to him during his climb of the social ladder falls outside of his mental, financial and legal competence.

 The novel's title has served as the title of a song by Jacek Kaczmarski, presenting the viewpoint of Dyzma's eventual brother-in-law, Żorż Ponimirski, who eventually reveals the truth about Dyzma's past but is not believed.

-The name has been historically used as pejorative, or mocking, description of various politicians in post–1989 Poland but has fallen out of popular use by the turn of millennium.
+The name has been historically used as pejorative, or mocking, description of various politicians in post–1989 Poland but has fallen out of popular use by the turn of the millennium.